Cree Nation of Mistissini

 “We want to get some snowshoeing projects going,” Shecapio said.
 “And some off-trail excursions with snowmobiles.
 That’s probably the direction will be heading to.”

-Cando is the national organization that promotes Indigenous economic development.
-The group also annually recognizes those in economic development officer of the year and Aboriginal Private Sector Business categories.
+Cando, the national organization that promotes Indigenous economic development, also recognized those in economic development officer of the year and Aboriginal Private Sector Business categories at its conference.

 Besides developing plans to bring more tourists to their community, Mistissini economic officials are also doing their fair share to help its members learn some of the nuances of the business world.